Dorothy Bussy: Personal life

-In 1903, Dorothy (37) married the French painter Simon Bussy (1870–1954), who knew Matisse, and was on the fringes of the Bloomsbury circle.
+In 1903, she married the French painter Simon Bussy (1870–1954), who knew Matisse, and was on the fringes of the Bloomsbury circle.
 He was five years younger, and the son of a shoemaker from the Jura town of Dole.
 Lady Strachey’s liberalism faltered at the sight of him actually cleaning up his plate with pieces of bread.
 The family drama "shook the regime of Lancaster Gate to its foundations" (Holroyd), and, despite the silent disapprobation of the older Stracheys, Dorothy remained determined to marry him with what her brother Lytton later called "extraordinary courage".

+The couple's daughter, the artist Jane Simone Bussy, was born in 1906.

-Dorothy was bisexual and was involved in an affair with Lady Ottoline Morrell.
+Dorothy was bisexual.
+She was involved in a affairs with both men and women, including Lady Ottoline Morrell.
 She became friends with Charles Mauron, the lover of E.M.
 Forster.

 Writing

-Bussy anonymously published one novel, Olivia, in 1949, printed by the Hogarth Press, the publishing house founded by Leonard and Virginia Woolf, in which lesbian loves get entangled in the emotional and sexually charged atmosphere of erotic pedagogy in a girls' school.
-As well as drawing on her own experiences in the schools of Marie Souvestre, the novel's theme probably owes much to Bussy's viewing of the 1931 German film Mädchen in Uniform, that had been distributed in England before the Second World War.
-It may also owe something to Colette's novel Claudine at School (1900).
-Bussy's novel was translated into French and appeared in France with an introduction by Rosamond Lehmann.
-In 1951, the novel was filmed as Olivia, with the lesbian elements toned down, in France by Jacqueline Audry.
+In 1949, Bussy published the coming-of-age novel, Olivia, under the pseudonym "Olivia."
+It was printed by the Hogarth Press, the publishing house founded by Leonard and Virginia Woolf.
+The novel follows the "intellectual and sexual awakenings" of a 16 year-old student at a girls boarding school through her relationship with her teacher Mademoiselle Julie.
+The novel draws on Bussy's own experiences in the schools of Marie Souvestre.
+The novel's themes also follow that of the 1931 German film Mädchen in Uniform and Colette's novel Claudine at School (1900).

+The novel is noted for its exploration of female sexuality and queer romance.
+In 1999, the novel was ranked at number 35 on Publishing Triangle's '100 best lesbian and gay novels' list.

+Bussy's novel was translated into French and appeared with an introduction by writer Rosamond Lehmann.
+In 1951, Jacqueline Audry directed a film adaptation of the novel.

 A BBC radio dramatisation was broadcast in the 1990s.
-In 1999, her novel appeared at number 35 on Publishing Triangle's '100 best lesbian and gay novels' list.